klikaba/gradle-appcenter/readme.md

 If only the `releaseVersion` is given the latest build of it will be chosen, if both `releaseVersion` and `buildNumber` are present both need to match on one release.
 In case none of the optional arguments are specified the latest overall release will be used.

+Before the actual download is started it is checked if a file with matching naming of `$appName_$releaseVersion_$buildNumber` exists and if it matches the `fingerprint` (md5) received from app center api.
+In this case the existing file will be used instead and copied to the filename specified in `outPath`

 In case that you want to run `:download` task before tests are executed just add: